Blurb

 Darkness can become light.
 I know, because I used to be Ann.

-You can buy Sunday's Child here
+You can buy Sunday's Child at the link on the right.

 Why I Wrote Sunday's Child